WordPress/gutenberg/docs/getting-started/fundamentals/static-dynamic-rendering.md

 The `save` function, which can be defined when [registering a block on the client](https://developer.wordpress.org/block-editor/getting-started/fundamentals/registration-of-a-block/#registration-of-the-block-with-javascript-client-side), determines the markup of the block that will be stored in the database when the content is saved and eventually returned to the front end when there's a request.
 This markup is stored wrapped up in [unique block delimiters](https://developer.wordpress.org/block-editor/getting-started/fundamentals/markup-representation-block/) but only the markup inside these block indicators is returned as the markup to be rendered for the block on the front end.

-To define static rendering for a block we define just a `save` function for the block without any dynamic rendering method.
+To define static rendering for a block we define a `save` function for the block without any dynamic rendering method.

 <details><summary><em>Example of static rendering of the <code>preformatted</code> core block</em></summary>
 <br/>